 There had been a couple of rabbit saddles in our freezer for several months, which Hearty had brought home from work.
 He took them out last week and decided to put them to good use.
 This dish is more restaurant-style than what you would typically find on this blog – it's elegant and beautiful and would not be out of place on the menu of a Michelin star restaurant.
 The carved cross-section of the stuffed rabbit saddle makes it a particularly eye-catching dish.

 Hearty and I are both very much at home deboning and stuffing rabbit saddles, as we both worked on the meat section at The Kitchin and rabbit was a regular feature of the menu there.
 Back then we used to cut the saddle in half and stuff a single loin, wrapped in its belly flap and tied with string, whereas this time Hearty kept the whole saddle in one piece, carefully removing the bone with the skin still intact all around both loins.
 It's a delicate operation that requires finesse.
 If you ask your butcher, they may be able to do this for you.
 You'll need some butcher's string, too, for tying it up.
 Tying the saddle with a proper butcher's knot is a skill in itself.
 I'm not going to attempt to provide instructions for this, but you can easily find videos on YouTube to help you.
 Also, you should ideally have an ovenproof heavy-based frying pan or skillet for cooking the rabbit saddle.

 - 2 medium carrots

 - 200 g new potatoes

-- 1 small handful wild herbs, for garnish (optional)
+- 1 small handful wild herbs, (optional)